jerryscript-project/js-remote-test/README.md

 --quiet
   Make the output less verbose.

+--emulate
+  Emulate the connection.

+--testsuite
+  Specify the path to user-owned tests.

 SSH communication:

 --username
   Defines the username for the Raspberry Pi target.

+--password
+  The password to login to the device.

 --ip
   IP(v4) address of the device.